Lower Manaslu Trek is new promoted trail connected from Manakamana Temple to Gorkha royal palace.

 February, March, April, May, June, September, October, November, December & January.

-Lower Manaslu Trek is a new published trek with 9 days itinerary compared to most walks in this region.
+Lower Manaslu Trek is a newly published trek with 9 days itinerary compared to most walks in this region.
 The particular route is designed for globe trotters who wish to hike in Around Manaslu within relax manner than try this special itinerary.
-However if this itinerary doesn’t suits you than email us for tailor made itinerary.Day 01: Arrival at Kathmandu valley
+However, if this itinerary doesn’t suit you then email us for a tailor-made itinerary.Day 01: Arrival at Kathmandu valley

 The journey begins with a drive to Cable Car Station at Kurintar that can be reached after a drive of three hours from Kathmandu.
 A 10-mintue cable car ride will take us to the historic Manakamana Temple (1315m) which was built in the 17th century.
 The temple draws pilgrims as well as tourists from Nepal and countries from across the world.
 The trek begins after lunch at Manakamana Bazaar.
 About 2 km north of Manakamana Temple lies the temple of Bakyaswori Mahadeva.
 The shrine is believed to have spiritual power as people believe dumb children start speaking after worshipping at the temple.
 About 500m further uphill is a Siddha Lakhan Thapa (founder of the Manakamana temple) sacred cave which also offers a magnificent view of Manaslu Himalayan ranges.
 Right next to the cave is a 250 years old temple built during the reign of King Prithvi Narayan Shah.
 From here, the trek descends to Tinmane Bhanjyang.
 The village also offers home stay facility.
 The day’s trek concludes at Pipalchap village in Ghairung VDC.
 As no lodging is available in the area, the village offers home stay facility for visitors.Day 03: Trek from Ghairung to Gorkha Durbar Square, 5 hrs